 Kubernetes vs Docker Swarm | Container Orchestration War | Kubernetes Training

-If your interested in learning more about Kubernetes, then you can check out Edureka’s Kubernetes Certification Training here.
+If you are interested in learning more about Kubernetes, then you can check out Edureka’s Kubernetes Certification Training here.
 If you have a preference between Kubernetes vs Docker Swarm, then we would love to hear your opinion.
 You can express it in the comment section below.